arthurmaul/ECSpo/README.md

 import ecspo as engine
 ```
 ## TODO:
+- [ ] Pervasive error handling for ergonomics
 - [ ] Change systems to observers
 - [ ] Change scenes to schedules
 - [ ] Change observers to groups